FREQUENTLY ASKED QUESTIONS

 Step 2:

-Should you remain dissatisfied with the outcome of your complaint from PJ Hayman & Company Limited or Roger Rich & Company you may refer your complaint to Lloyd's.
+Should you remain dissatisfied with the outcome of your complaint from P J Hayman & Company Limited, your claims handlers you may refer your complaint to Lloyd's.
 Lloyd's contact information is:

 Complaints at Lloyd's, Fidentia House, Walter Burke Way, Chatham Maritime, Kent ME4 4RN